FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/capacityreservationid.md

 The CapacityReservationId column adheres to the following requirements:

-* CapacityReservationId column MUST be present in the billing data when the provider supports *capacity reservations* and MUST be of type String.
+* CapacityReservationId MUST be present in the billing data when the provider supports *capacity reservations* and MUST be of type String.
 * CapacityReservationId MUST NOT contain null values when the [CapacityReservationStatus](#capacityreservationstatus) is `Unused` and SHOULD NOT contain null values when a charge is related to a capacity reservation.
 * CapacityReservationID SHOULD be a fully-qualified identifier that ensures global uniqueness within the provider.